GnomeInc/Gnome-Defender/README.md

 - date: date when this datum was harvested
 - time: time when this datum was harvested
 - temperature: temperature when datum was harvested
+- humidity: Humidity when the datum was harvested
+- light_level: light level at time of harvest
+- soil_moisture: soil moisture level normalized to optimal soil moisture for plants_
+- nutrient_level: solid nutrient NPK level at the time of datum harvest.

 ## How to Use